SyncholisticMG/gh/chapter3/workspace.md

 the cabal,
 the hollow earthers,
-external sources that are keeping this homeostasis that we are stuck in right now, they have done so much time travel manipulation that the boxes do not work together anymore.
+external sources that are keeping this homeostasis that we are stuck in right now, they have done so much time travel manipulation that the boxes don't work together anymore.
 It is only a matter of time until another American controlled  yellow box shows an alternate timeline and they are no longer in agreement with each other.

 Q: What does that mean to the cabal’s process?